 Your torso is supported by a group of muscles called the core.
 The core is made up of the diaphragm muscle at the top, the abdominal muscles at the front and sides, the pelvic floor muscles at the bottom, and the spinal column and back muscles at the back.
 These muscles form a cylinder from your upper ribs right down to your pelvic floor.

 When you breathe in, your ribs expand and diaphragm flattens, lowers and moves your organs down.
 Your pelvic floor and abdominal muscles then lengthen and expand to make room for your organs.
-When you breathe in, your diaphragm lifts and your pelvic floor and abs contract and shorten, returning to their resting position.
+When you breathe out, your diaphragm lifts and your pelvic floor and abdominal muscles contract and shorten, returning to their resting position.